Pogues' "Fairytale of New York" is a cultural touchstone for many Irish immigrants in the US. It's more than just a holiday ditty

 To add street cred to the interview piece, we did the interview in front of the Roseland Ballroom on Broadway.
 The producer waved her hand to the skyline and asked me what significance the song had for the city.

 Pulling at the heart-strings

 “No,” says I. “I never found myself in the drunk tank on Christmas Eve, but the season is young!”

 Yet there is a significance of the song and it resonates today.
-IrishCentral reported recently that British music body PPL officially named “Fairytale” the most played Christmas song of the 21st century.
+IrishCentral reported, years ago, that British music body PPL officially named “Fairytale” the most played Christmas song of the 21st century.

 I would imagine if you found yourself working on a scaffold in the city and you’re longing for Christmas with the folks from home, the imagery of the fictitious NYPD choir singing “Galway Bay” and snippets of the old Irish drinking ballad “The Rare Old Mountain Dew” added salt to the wound of an aching immigrant heart.
 I’ve seen many a hardened middle-aged man cry when the tune plays in a bar.

-Joe Cleary, a lecturer in the National University of Ireland, Maynooth, said that the song told the story of the reality of Irish emigration and what lay behind the American Dream.
+Joe Cleary, a lecturer of the National University of Ireland, Maynooth, said that the song told the story of the reality of Irish immigration and what lay behind the American Dream.